 Preservative – interesting that they don’t tell you WHAT preservative.
 Some preservatives, such as Formaldehyde, are known to be carcinogenic to humans, others, salt, for example, is fine.
 So I’m dubious here.

-Have I convinced you to ditch it yet? 😜
+Have I convinced you to make the switch to natural yet?

 For a long time, I have been using straight vinegar as a fabric softener.
 And it works well, so if this recipe seems like a little too much effort for you, then stick with that.
 But this recipe for natural fabric softener, ooh-la-la, it really does make my laundry nice and soft!

-- Add salt to a bowl and pour in boiling hot water.
-Mix until mostly dissolved.
+- Add salt and hot water to a bowl and mix until salt has dissolved.